navin-moorthy/Node-Basics/README.md

-# NodeJS Training
+# NodeJS-L1_Training

-This project is the home for my basics NodeJS Training.
+This project is the home for my basics NodeJS L1 Training.

 ## Table of contents